leonardtan13/TRS_internship/README.md

-# Usage
+# Description

-This application allows consultants of TRS Forensics to track individual project’s progress, and to store information and documents and messages for each work-item as the project progresses.
+This web application is a proof-of-concept created during an internship.
+It allows consultants of TRS Forensics to track individual project’s progress, and to store information and documents and messages for each work-item as the project progresses.
+***

+# Technologies used
+1. Python
+2. Javascript
+3. HTML
+4. CSS
+5. Django

 ***

 # Features